imrafaelmerino/json-values/README.md

 all the advantages that immutability brings to your code because Java doesn't provide Persistent Data Structures.
 The thing is that Java 8 brought functions, lambdas, lazy evaluation to some extent, streams... but, without immutability, something is still missing, and as Pat Helland said, [Immutability Changes Everything!](http://cidrdb.org/cidr2015/Papers/CIDR15_Paper16.pdf)
-* You also need a straightforward and declarative API to manipulate Json, which takes advantages of all new features that were introduced in Java 8, like streams and collectors.
+* You also need a straightforward and declarative API to manipulate Json, which takes advantages of all the new features that were introduced in Java 8, like streams and collectors.
-* You care about all the described above, but, you still may need a mutable object as you are programming in Java.
+* You care about all the described above, but, you may still need a mutable object as you are programming in Java.
-With **json-values**, you can go from a mutable json to an immutable one, back and forth, and the API to manipulate them is the same, being both implementations hidden to the user.
+With **json-values**, you can go from a mutable Json to an immutable one, back and forth, and the API to manipulate them is the same, being both implementations hidden to the user.
 * Simplicity matters and I'd argue that **json-values** is simple.